 PGY1 Pharmacy Residency

 The PGY1 Pharmacy Residency at Memorial Hermann-Texas Medical Center is an ASHP-accredited, one-year postgraduate training program that begins on July 1st annually.
-The program consists of rotations throughout a variety of areas that are designed to provide the resident with the skills and confidence necessary to practice as a clinical pharmacist in an acute care setting.
-Residents that complete the PGY1 Pharmacy Residency will be well prepared to complete advanced training by means of a PGY2 specialty residency in areas such as Cardiology, Critical Care, Internal Medicine, Pediatrics, and others, should they desire to do so.
+Our mission is to prepare residents to practice as clinical pharmacists in an acute care setting, to develop fundamental teaching and precepting skills, and to prepare residents for advanced post-graduate training in a PGY2 specialty pharmacy residency, should they desire to do so.

 Rotations and Experiences